 Life on Mars

 He stood watching the mountains burn.
-The wind came down canyons like the red breath of a dying god.
+The wind whipped down canyons like the bright red breath of a dying god.

 Yes.

 The fire crested the ridge.
-A wall of orange that made the sky weep ash.
-It came down the mountainside devouring everything.
+A wall of orange made the sky weep ash.
+Flames flowed down the mountainside devouring everything.

 Yes.

-The flames reached the laboratory’s edge and stopped.
+The flames reached the space laboratory’s edge and stopped.
 The fire turned aside like water around stone.

-He thought of the recent emails.
-Slow programmatic strangulation.
+He thought about of the recent emails.
+The slow programmatic strangulation.

 We’re already gone.

 Gray buildings stood.
 Lights stayed on.
-The computers hummed quiet songs from Mars.
+The planetary computers hummed quiet songs.

 He walked to his car through the falling ash.

-For seven days after, the neighborhoods to the west, deserted.
+For seven days, untouched neighborhoods to the west were dark.